 As an example of universal design, notes may be made available to the entire class, providing access to everyone without need for “accommodation”.

 Examples of how this might be done include:

-In situations where a Notetaker is still necessary, DSS will utilize the class roster to solicit a peer notetaker (for hire or volunteer.)
+In situations where a Notetaker is still necessary, SAS will utilize the class roster to solicit a peer notetaker (for hire or volunteer.)